What is GL Reconciliation? Advanced Tips for CFOs

 • Storage of all applicable policies for reference

-• Reconciliation templates and easy ways to standardise the process
+• Reconciliation templates and easy ways to standardize the process

 Streamline Reconciliation with Automation